-Indie publisher Armor Games Studios approached us in early 2019 to work on a product launch campaign – but it quickly became apparent that there was an opportunity for a longer-term collaboration.
+Indie publisher Armor Games Studios approached us way back in 2019 to work on a product launch campaign – but it quickly became apparent that there was an opportunity for a longer-term collaboration.
 Since then, we’ve worked with Armor on a range of successful indie game releases.

 “Taking a personal approach, Game If You Are are able to surface key elements in our games to match them with press and players who will genuinely be interested.
 It’s that level of detail that gets results, and is one of the many reasons we’re excited to continue working with them.”Sean MacKenzie | Director of Publishing | Armor Games Studios

 Project type: Long-term / Retainer | Services: Marketing strategy / Public relations